 “I found Collapse, utterly, utterly compelling.”
 Astrida Neimanis

-Material: bodies, pavement, air, wood, wind, nonhuman agents
+Material: bodies, asphalt, concrete, grass, air, wood, wind, weather

-The first Collapse happened in the financial district of Shimbashi in Tokyo in 2015: the artist, dressed as a ‘salaryman’, wanted to juxtapose a rhythm of unpredictable entropy onto the vertical architectures that spur the busy-ness of finance.
-Since then Dominique has continued to collapse in both public and private spaces, alone and with others.
+The first Collapse happened in the financial district of Shimbashil, Tokyo in 2015.
+I went there dressed as a ‘salaryman’, wanting to see if it was possible to slow things down, by collapsing against the impressive vertical architectures that spur the busy-ness of finance.
+Since then I continue to collapse, in public and private spaces, alone and with others.

 Collapse was part of a collaboration with Astrida Neimanis for the Kelp Congress, Lofoten Arts Festival 2019 (produced by Siouxzi Connor); Collapse, Sunset commissioned by Chisenhale Dance Space for Encounter Bow (curator: Alisa Oleva); Collapse 2-channel moving image work, Let the Music Make Them Dance ; Collapse, Brexit a participatory ritual outside Kings Cross sation, London; Collapse Artvivors, commissioned by Spreeknie Festival 2016; Collapse Delphi 2016 | Made of Walking Art Residency (curated by Geert Vermeire); Collapse Manchester, commissioned by Håb and Wordofwarning for Hazard 2016; Collapse, Funkhaus 2016; Collapse, Teufelsberg 2015; Collapse, Shimbashi 2015.